 TIBOR G. ROZGONYI, Professor and Department Head

+KADRI DAGDELEN, Professor

 M.U.
 OZBAY, Professor

 LEVENT OZDEMIR, Professor and Director of Earth Mechanics Institute

-BAKI YARAR, Professor

-KADRI DAGDELEN, Associate Professor
+MARK KUCHTA, Associate Professor

 MASAMI NAKAGAWA, Associate Professor

 D. SCOTT KIEFFER, Assistant Professor

-MARK KUCHTA, Assistant Professor

 MIKLOS D. G. SALAMON, Professor Emeritus

+BAKI YARAR, Professor Emeritus

 MATTHEW J. HREBAR, III, Associate Professor Emeritus

+MANOHAR ARORA, Adjunct Associate Professor

+VILEM PETR.
+Research Assistant Professor

-Mining engineering is a broad profession which embraces all required activities to facilitate the recovery of valuable minerals and products from the earth's crust for the benefit of humanity.
-It is one of the oldest engineering professions which continues to grow in importance.
+Mining engineering is a broad profession, which embraces all required activities to facilitate the recovery of valuable minerals and products from the earth's crust for the benefit of humanity.
+It is one of the oldest engineering professions, which continues to grow in importance.
 It has often been said: "If it was not grown in the field or fished out of the water, then it must have been mined."
-An adequate supply of mineral products at competitive prices is the life-blood of the continuing growth of industrialized nations and the foundation of the progress for the developing countries.
+An adequate supply of mineral products at competitive prices is the lifeblood of the continuing growth of industrialized nations and the foundation of the progress for the developing countries.

 The function of the mining engineer is to apply knowledge of pertinent scientific theory, engineering fundamentals, and improved technology to recover natural resources.
 Mining is a world-wide activity involving the extraction of nonmetallics, metal ores of all kinds, and solid fuel and energy sources such as coal and nuclear materials.
-In addition to mineral extraction, the skills of mining engineers are also needed in a variety of fields where the earth's crust is utilized.
+In addition to mineral extraction, the skills of mining engineers are also needed in a variety of fields where the earth's crust is utilized, such as the underground construction industry.
 The construction industry, with its requirements of developing earth (rock) systems, tunnels and underground chambers, and the hazardous waste disposal industry are examples of such applications.
 These are expanding needs, with a shortage of competent people; the mining engineer is well qualified to meet these needs.